zfei/BtcChinaBot/README.md

 ===========

 This bot runs on [BTC China](https://vip.btcchina.com), aka the heaven of trading bots, where transaction fee is 0%.
 Currently it only follows simple heuristics (buy low and sell high).
-The assumption for this to work is that the market price is constantly changing, you can also buy at highest bid price and sell a little lower than lowest ask price.
+The assumption for this to work is that the market price is constantly changing, you can always buy at highest bid price and sell a little lower than lowest ask price in no time.

 I decided to open source the trading bot, hoping people can benefit from or, even better, contribute to the project and make it better.